9 Best Nespresso Compatible Capsules (Great-Tasting Pods to Try)

 Intensity vs. Roast

-While its roast level exclusively markets whole bean coffee, you’re more likely to find Nespresso pods labeled with an intensity level.
+While its roast level exclusively markets whole bean coffee, you’re more likely to find Nespresso pods labelled with an intensity level.
 Only some brands will also define their roast.

 So what is the intensity level?